DallanQ/castles_of_burgundy/QA.md

 > Or do you just start by grabbing a tile on your turn using a die and placing it anywhere allowed?

 Yes, you still start with one castle "already" on the board.
-The advanced rules on the back page of the rulebook outline the folllowing steps:
+The advanced rules on the back page of the rulebook outline the following steps:
 - determine player order
 - each player receives a random board
 - players choose which side to play